 Step by step, they’ll be ready

 The Candiac Library has big plans for the future.
-They will be expanding their programmes and activities now that their new space is complete, and they’ll be promoting those new programmes through the selfCheck kiosks’ digital displays.
+They will be expanding their programs and activities now that their new space is complete, and they’ll be promoting those new programs through the selfCheck kiosks’ digital displays.
 They’re contemplating partnering with a nearby library to purchase inventory tools that will allow the staff to get their bilingual collection back on the shelves correctly and quickly, and there are plans in the works to decorate the return area in the hallway.

 Candiac has adopted a step-by-step approach to moving to a self-service model, and it’s working well for them.
-They’ve been preparing ahead of time to make sure the building is ready, and staff has time to engage in quality interactions with users.
+They’ve been preparing ahead of time to make sure the building is ready, and staff has time to engage in quality interactions with patrons.
 No doubt, when Candiac Square is completed, the Candiac library will be ready to engage and connect with its newest members, no matter how many there may be.